 - Cleaning Service

 - Parking requirements

-Get a total that includes state taxes, pet and other extra fees.
+Get a total that includes taxes, animal and other extra fees.

 Congratulations!
-All that is left is enjoying your visit!
+All that is left is enjoying your vacation!

 During your Stay

 - Take pictures at your arrival.
 To make certain no damages are attributed to your visit, create a record of any trouble spots of the property.
 If you discover damages, or if repairs are needed get in touch with the property manager immediately.
 This will protect against conflicts during check out.